threedworld-mit/tdw/Documentation/python/add_ons/add_on.md

 Controller add-ons can be "attached" to any controller to add functionality into the `communicate()` function.

-Add-ons work by reading the response from the build and building a list of commands to be sent on the next frame.
+Add-ons work by reading the response from the build and building a list of commands to be sent on the next `Controller.communicate(commands)` call.
 Anything that add-ons do can be replicated elsewhere via the TDW Command API, which means that these add-ons don't provide _additional_ functionality to TDW; rather, they are utility objects for commonly required tasks such as image capture.

 We recommend that new TDW users use add-ons in their controllers, while more experienced users might prefer to have more fine-grained control.
 Add-ons are a new feature in TDW as of v1.9.0 and we're still in the process of updating our example controllers.